 Shipping Point of Origin and Destination

-Generally speaking, the further the package is travelling, the higher the shipping cost.
+Generally speaking, the further the package is traveling, the higher the shipping cost.
 This is especially true for international shipping rates.
 Shipping the same package to California will cost less than shipping to Europe.

 U.S. shipping rates are based on shipping zones.
 These are used by companies like UPS, USPS, FedEx and DHL to calculate shipping costs for domestic delivery.
 The U.S. shipping zones are as follows.